estebanarivasv/C-II-2020/README.md

+# Python Parallelism

+This repository contains practice examples of Parallelism in Python.
+I have worked with these main Python libraries:
+- sys
+- getopt
+- subprocess
+- os.fork
+- signal
+- pipes
+- os.kill
+- sockets (dgram & stream)
+- multiprocessing.pipe
+- multiprocessing.queue
+- multiprocessing.lock
+- multiprocessing.semaphore
+- multiprocessing.pool
+- threading
+- hashlib

-# UM-CI - Computación II cathedra repository
+# Seting up the repository

-You should be able to create the venv environment with the file install.sh or with the command
+You should be able to create the venv environment with the file `install.sh` or with the command

-python3 -m venv .
+`python3 -m venv .`

 situated in /e.rivas.CII/ directory